ghOst-vedant/WonderNot/README.md

 <h2>Overview of Project</h2>

-<p align="center">   The goal of this project is to provide users a platform where they can interacte and connect to the experienced professionals and gain insights.
-Equipped with one-to-one interaction feeds and many more...
+<p align="center">  The goal of this project is to provide users a platform where they can interacte and connect with each other.
+Equipped with one-to-one interaction, feeds and many more...
 </p>

 <!--  .............................................................................................................................................  -->